* Please note tuition fees have been rounded off.Tuition fees may differ.

 TOEFL Paper-based test (pBT): Score of 550 (with an essay score of 5 TWE)

-Cambridge English Assessments: FCE, or FCE for schools, or CAE, or CPE with a score of 169.
-No less than 162 in each skill OET at Grade C in all subtests
+Cambridge English Qualifications: B2 First, or B2 First for schools, or C1 Advanced, or C2 Proficiency with a score of 169.
+No less than 162 in each skill;

-Pearson Test of English (Academic): PToE (Academic) score of 50
+Pearson Test of English (Academic): PTE (Academic) score of 50 with no band score lower than 42

 The listings provided on the StudyinNewZealand.govt.nz ("SINZ") website are for information and promotional purposes only.
 ENZ does not endorse any of the education providers listed, and the information, content and material provided in the listings is the sole responsibility of each education provider.
 This search is powered by Hotcourses.